ecommerce-technician/utilities/README.md

 # utilities
-Just a bunch of shell scripts and stuff I've saved
+## Just a bunch of shell scripts I've made, maybe you'll find some useful